siemens/LightweightCmpRa/doc/config/README.md

-section PKI Message Body) and any certProfile optionally given in the message header (see [CMP updates](https://datatracker.ietf.org/doc/html/draft-ietf-lamps-cmp-updates), section certProfile) are extracted from the message and matched against the array entries until a fully matching entry was found.
-This first matching entry is then used and controls the further processing of the message.
+section PKI Message Body) and any certProfile optionally given in the message header (see [CMP updates](https://datatracker.ietf.org/doc/html/draft-ietf-lamps-cmp-updates), section certProfile) are matched against the array entries until a fully matching entry is found.

-For `UpstreamInterface` also each array entry may have a **bodyType** included.

-The value of the **bodyType** is a number (0, 2, 7, 11, 21) or a string (`"ir"`, `"cr"`, `"kur"`, `"rr"`, `"genm"`).

-While processing the CMP messages of a transaction, the bodyType of the first request starting the transaction and a certProfile optionally given in the message header are matched against the array entries until a fully matching entry was found.
-This first matching entry is then used and controls the further processing of the message.
+This entry is then used to control the further processing of this message.

+For `UpstreamInterface` the matching just described is not done for each message but only for the first (request) message of a transaction.
+The array entry determined this way is used to control the routing of not only the first message but also of all further upstream messages in the same transaction.

 For the `SupportMessageHandlerInterface` object value each array entry the implicit bodyType is `"genm"` and it may have a **certProfile**